About us

 On 20th August 2011, Flt Lt Jon Egging lost his life whilst completing a display at the Bournemouth Air Festival.
 He was coming to the end of his first year with the world-famous Royal Air Force Aerobatic Team, the Red Arrows, flying in the position of Red 4.

-The Jon Egging Trust was founded in 2012 by Jon’s widow, Dr Emma Egging, to realise his dream of inspiring young people through his love of aviation, STEM, teamwork and leadership, helping them to overcome adversity, identify their strengths and work towards their dreams.
+The Jon Egging Trust was founded in 2012 by Jon’s wife, Dr Emma Egging, to realise his dream of inspiring young people through his love of aviation, STEM, teamwork and leadership, helping them to overcome adversity, identify their strengths and work towards their dreams.
+Emma led JET as our CEO until 2024 and is now a Trustee.

 Jon was an inspirational individual, and inspiration is at the heart of everything we do.
 Like Jon, our staff and volunteers are chosen for their ability to act as positive role models.
 In turn, they inspire and enthuse our students to reach their full potential.